A Black-box Adversarial Attack Strategy with Adjustable Sparsity and Generalizability for Deep Image Classifiers: Experimental Evaluation

-We compare DEceit with the state-of-the-art universal non-targeted attack methods namely UAP \cite{moosavi2017universal}, FFF \cite{mopuri-bmvc-2017}, NAG \cite{Mopuri_2018_CVPR}, and GAP \cite{poursaeed2018generative} in Table \ref{tab:uapRes}\footnote{Results are quoted from the original articles.}.
-We observe from Table \ref{tab:uapRes} that on VGG16 the proposed method outperforms the competitors while being the second best on Inception in terms of both the measures, when all pixels are perturbed (with identical $\beta$).
-This indicates that DEceit is indeed capable of achieving a competitive performance.
-Moreover, a qualitative comparison of the generated universal perturbations for UAP, FFF, and DEceit is presented in Figure \ref{fig:my_label}.
-It is evident from Figure \ref{fig:my_label} that compared to UAP and FFF the two benchmark white box UAA techniques, the adversarial examples generated by black box method DEceit are minimally distorted from their corresponding original images, even when all pixels are allowed to be perturbed.
-From Table \ref{tab:uapRes} and Figure \ref{fig:example}, we observe that with increasing sparsity, the FR decreases while the PSNR improves.
-However DEceit provides a perturbation of commendable quality while preserving the visual similarity by only manipulating about 10\% of the total pixels.
+We compare DEceit with the state-of-the-art universal non-targeted attack methods namely UAP \cite{moosavi2017universal}, FFF \cite{mopuri-bmvc-2017}, NAG \cite{Mopuri_2018_CVPR}, and GAP \cite{poursaeed2018generative} in Table \ref{tab:uapRes} (the results of the contenders are quoted from their corresponding articles).
+We observe from Table \ref{tab:uapRes} that the proposed method outperforms the competitors on VGG16 and GoogleNet while being the second-best on Inception V3 in terms of both Fooling Rate and PSNR when all pixels are perturbed with identical $\beta$.
+This indicates that DEceit is indeed capable of achieving competitive performance.
+Moreover, a qualitative comparison of the generated universal perturbations for UAP, FFF, and DEceit is presented in Figure \ref{fig:visual}.
+It is evident from Figure \ref{fig:visual} that compared to UAP and FFF the two benchmark white-box UAA techniques, the adversarial examples generated by the black-box method DEceit are minimally distorted from their corresponding original images, even when all pixels are allowed to be perturbed.
+From Table \ref{tab:uapRes} and Figure \ref{fig:visual}, we observe that with increasing sparsity, the Fooling Rate decreases while the PSNR improves.
+However, DEceit provides a perturbation of commendable quality while preserving the visual similarity by only manipulating about 10\% of the total pixels.